Bettinus (crater)

 Bettinus is a lunar impact crater located near the southwest limb.
 Due to its location, the crater has a distinctly oval shape because of foreshortening.
 To the south of the rim is the similar-sized crater Kircher, and to the northwest is the slightly smaller Zucchius.
 From the west to the southwest, closer to the limb, is the giant formation Bailly.

+Appearance

 The rim of Bettinus is only somewhat worn, with an inner wall that is wider to the northwest.
 The interior floor is relatively flat, with a central rise that is offset to the west of the midpoint.
 There is a small crater along the eastern rim.

+Location

 Bettinus lies due south of the Schiller-Zucchius Basin.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Bettinus.